Inn2POWER - Launch Event

 Johnathan Reynolds, Director of UK partner Nautilus Associates Ltd said “We are delighted to be launching the Inn2POWER project at Europe’s largest offshore wind event, hosted in London.
 This exciting new project brings together the leading offshore wind clusters around the North Sea and we will help to strengthen the case to develop new supply chain partnerships, joint-ventures, or collaborative projects.”

-The four-year EU Interreg project Inn2POWER is officially launched during the London Offshore Wind Energy 2017.
+The four-year EU Interreg Project Inn2POWER was officially launched during the London Offshore Wind Energy 2017

-The event will be carried out on June 6, 2017, from 4 to 5 p.m. at the WAB Stand N-E20.
-Companies and institutes from the offshore wind sector are invited to meet the Consortium and learn about the project’s benefits for small and medium enterprises (SMEs) and how to become involved.
+The event was hold on June 6, 2017, from 4 to 5 p.m. at the WAB Stand N-E20.
+Companies and institutes from the offshore wind sector were invited to met the Consortium and learned about the project’s benefits for small and medium enterprises (SMEs) and how to become involved.

 Inn2POWER is an initiative of eleven partners from the five leading offshore wind clusters of the North Sea Region.
 The four-year project will conclude in October 2020.
 It is supported by the European Union with funding from the European Regional Development Fund within the framework of the Interreg North Sea Region Programme.